jacygao/jacygao.github.io/content/post/event-sourcing.md

 WHERE Account = 4928341
 ```

-With CRUD based operation model, as there isn't any event history recorded as part of the change by default, an additional event log is often created and stored in a different database table within a single database transaction.
+With CRUD model, there isn't any event history recorded as part of the change by default.
+Therefore an additional event log is usually created and stored in a different database table which should also be committed in the same transaction.

 Event Sourcing, on the other hand, stores a full series of actions taken on that domain object, as per example below: